Xenador77/luxxy-aws-gcp-training/README.md

 On Security credentials tab, create Access Keys and download it as a .CSV file

+Change the name of the file to accessKeys.csv

 ### Google Cloud Platform (GCP)

 Download project files from https://tcb-public-events.s3.amazonaws.com/icp/mission1.zip